 Coverage to fix your car

 Collision covers your vehicle if it hits, or is hit by, another vehicle, or object.
 It also covers the upset of your car.
 So whether you accidentally hit another vehicle, a tree or flip your car on the freeway, your vehicle would be covered if you had collision insurance coverage.

-Comprehensive coverage is also known as other-than-collision or OTC because it covers your vehicle for incidents that aren’t collision related.
+Comprehensive insurance is also known as other-than-collision or OTC because it covers your vehicle for incidents that aren’t collision related.

 Comprehensive pays for your vehicle if it’s damaged due to theft, vandalism, fire or an animal strike.
 It also covers glass damage and damage sustained due to severe weather, such as wind, floodwaters, hail, hurricanes or tornadoes.

 UMPD is required in some states and not even offered in others.
 In general, it covers damage to your vehicle (up to its limits) that was sustained due to an at-fault uninsured driver.
 Typically, the driver has to be known and found to be uninsured to use the coverage, so hit-and-run accidents aren’t usually covered.
 This coverage may come with a deductible.